geomachine/Kubernetes-notes/k8s-commands.md

 - `kubectl get services` : Verify the service deployment:
 - `kubectl describe service [service name]` : Obtain detailed information about the service:
 - `kubectl logs service [service name]` : Check the logs for the service:
-- `kubectl delete services --all` : delete all services
+- `kubectl delete services --all` : delete all services default namespace
+- `kubectl delete services --all -n <namespace>` : delete all services custom namespace

 ### After Updating K8S specs of deployment's image version to the latest